nikodunk/blog/content/startup-updates-9.md

 * Spent a month getting the clearcover integration live (3 weeks from call to live but the 4th of July week slowed everything down).
 * Re-launched with new content once Clearcover API partnership live.
-* Marketing: Content
+* Content Marketing:
 	* Wrote 3 pieces.
 	* All 3 team members wrote a blog piece & I posted to Reddit.
 		* Results:
-			* 1000 total reads
+			* 1500 total reads
-			* 15 quotes completed
+			* 25 quotes completed
-			* 4 purchase intents ($160 revenue)
+			* 9 purchase intents ($360 revenue @ $40 per purchase intent)
-			* ? purchases
+			* ? purchases (can't track yet as handing off to partner)
 		* Learnings:
 			* Validated that people will click through the checkout flow.
 This was our main worry – that the form was now too long.
 			* New problem: When followed up over email – without exception, feedback is that it's more expensive than Geico.
-			* Still purchase intent given though even if didn't complete purchase: $40 per clickthrough.

-	* Quote API experiment:
-		* Pre-set the coverages to _minimum_ coverages -> insurance will seem more affordable by default.
+				* Next step: Pre-set the coverages to _minimum_ coverages -> insurance will seem more affordable by default?
-		* Clearcover told us not legal to pre-set coverages so back to original API.
-		* 5 purchase intents ($200 revenue)
-		* ? purchases (can't track as still handing off to partner)

-* Results:
-	* Went viral on Google Search through Android search.
+	* Went viral on Google Search through Android search for 1,500 targeted hits.
+SEO building up.

-	* 15 more quote requests.
+* Paid: N/A this month.

 * "Other bet" with Suhas.